Weekly study2 hours

 Explore how film is the perfect resource for blended learning

-Film education experts at the British Film Institute (BFI) and film education charity Into Film will help you discover what makes film so useful for students learning both online and in the classroom.
+Teachers and film education experts at film education charity Into Film will help you discover what makes film so useful for learning, wherever it is taking place.

 You’ll examine how to use visual storytelling to aid students’ analytical abilities and apply an understanding of sound to help pupils’ visual literacy and interpretation skills.